-Credits: 1 elective credit
+Prerequisites: None Grade levels: 10-12 Credits: 1 elective credit

 Students examine the way people interact with one another in society, and the ways that society influences individual and group actions.
 Sociology involves learning about relationships within groups, between groups, and in society as a whole.
-Topics studied include culture, group dynamics (such as conformity, obedience, and norms), deviance, criminal justice, social inequalities/power dynamics, family, work, religion, medicine, media, and sports.
-Students will be expected to complete journal, reading, and writing assignments outside of class
+Topics studied include social inequalities (such as those acting through class, race, and gender), group dynamics, family, work, religion, medicine, migration, media, and sports.
+Students must be prepared to complete journals, reading, and writing assignments outside of class.